birc-gsa-2022/project-5-go-holdet/README.md

 Later we installed the gsa tool and created larger files.
 We compared the results from our tool with the results from gsa and made sure that they were identical.

 ## Running time
 The preprocessing used in this project is the same as the one we used in project 3.
-It is using radix sort and in the tests made back then we showed that it runs O(n^2) as expected.
+It is using radix sort and in the tests made back then we showed that it runs O(n^2) as expected...
+Until we changed it because we got skew to work - which on all our comparisons clearly outperformed our standard lsd radix.
+This makes sense since skew is supposed to run linear O(n)

 For our read mapping we use the Burrows Wheeler transformation method which runs in O(n) on preprocessed data.